gallofeliz/hen-backup/README.md

 - Resources limitation for guys like me that have a slow internet ;) and slow computer

 Backup uses Restic for operations.
 It's like a Restic supervisor !

-Notes : The daemon is chrooted on its hostname.
-Restic is used and able to do everything crazy, but globally for me it's not a very good idea to store every devices in the same repository (yes, it depends of the situation, but what I don't like it's that everybody can see everybody and delete others, especially in case of intrusion).
-And so, we will not develop a factory to handle external repositories, others hostname, etc. So the idea is to chroot !
-If you want to manage other hostname, please call the api of its daemon, or run a daemon (todo add "readonly/recovery" mode) to operate on it.

 As Restic is used as tool, the "super" maintenance has to been done directly with Restic.